JodusNodus/keuze/README.md

-# Kies
+# Keuze
 Universal fuzzy selector for macOs comparable with dmenu.

 - Gets list of items from stdin.
-- Fuzzy-searches as you type.
+- Sorts choices as you type.
 - Sends result to stdout.
-- Fully customizable colors
-- Run `kies -h` for more info.

 ## Install